-The Wisconsin 2020-2024 Consolidated Plan, developed by the Department of Administration's Division of Energy, Housing and Community Resources (DEHCR), details the Division's overall strategy for addressing housing, community, and economic development needs.
+The Wisconsin 2025-2029 Consolidated Plan, developed by the Department of Administration's Division of Energy, Housing and Community Resources (DEHCR), details the Division's overall strategy for addressing housing, community, homelessness, and economic development needs.
 The focus of the activities and strategies described in this Consolidated Plan is on the evolving needs of low- and moderate-income persons, including addressing local resiliency and improving access to broadband internet.
 A central theme throughout this Plan is the development of strategies offering flexibility, responsiveness, and accountability.
-The Wisconsin 2020-2024 Consolidated Plan defines how the Division of Energy, Housing and Community Resources will distribute grant funds to local governments, public and private organizations, and businesses.
+The Wisconsin 2025-2029 Consolidated Plan defines how the Division of Energy, Housing and Community Resources will distribute grant funds to local governments, public and private organizations, and businesses.
 The majority of these funds are U.S. Department of Housing and Urban Development (HUD) formula grants for:

-- Small Cities Community Development Block Grants (CDBG) - HOME Investment Partnerships (HOME) - Emergency Solutions Grants (ESG) - Housing Opportunities for Person with AIDS (HOPWA)
+- Small Cities Community Development Block Grants (CDBG)

+- HOME Investment Partnerships (HOME)

+- Emergency Solutions Grants (ESG)

+- Housing Opportunities for Person with AIDS (HOPWA)

+- Housing Trust Fund (HTF)